Bato803/deeplearning.ai/Improving Deep Neural Network Hyperparameter tuning, Regularization and Optimization/notes.md

  5. Implement Gradient Checking without Dropout!

  6. Train the network for some time so that w, b can wander away from zero.
 And then do gradient checking.

+ ## Optimization Algorithms

+ 1. Using SGD might cause you losing the speedup from vectorization.

+ 2. Choosing Mini-batch size rule:
+    1. If small training set(<2000), just use batch GD.
+    2. Typical mini batch size: 64, 128, 256, 512.
+    3. Make sure mini-batch size fits into your CPU or GPU.

+ 3. Exponentially weighted Averages:
+    - v0 = 0
+    - v1 = 0.9 * v0 + 0.1 * a1
+    - v2 = 0.9 * v1 + 0.1 * a2
+    - ...
+    - vt = 0.9 * v(t-1) + 0.1 * at

+    Therefore: v(t) = b * v(t-1) + (1-b) * a(t)

+ 4. v(t) is approximately average over 1/(1-b) days temperature.

+ 5. This way of computing moving average is good both in terms of memory and computational efficiency.

+ 6. It's good to compute the moving average for a range of variables.